Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/RailroadTrackConnection.md

   True if this connection is pointing away from the merge/spread point of a switch.
 - <code id="num-switch-positions">numSwitchPositions</code> integer

-  Returns the number of different switch positions this switch can have.
+  Returns the number of different switch poisitions this switch can have.
 ### Method <code id="get-connection">getConnection</code> (index) → connection
 Returns the connected connection with the given index.